ANNE ARUNDEL COUNTY PUBLIC LIBRARY

 RIVIERA BEACH LIBRARY

 The original branch first opened in 1963 and was last permanently located on the corner of Duvall Highway and Fort Smallwood Road.
-A new 20,000 square foot building is under construction and is scheduled to open in late Fall 2022 .
+In April 2024, a new 20,000-square-foot nautical-themed building opened to the public on the same corner, doubling the size of the former library and providing more resources to the Pasadena community.

 SEVERN LIBRARY